 #4 – The Health Mark Pro Max

 The Health Mark Pro Max inversion table decompresses the spine, greatly stimulates blood flow, and improves posture to give you an overall better sense of well-being.
 It’s very versatile in that you can lay on your stomach or your back — a unique value-add from the other inversion tables on the list.
-The Health Mark Pro Max is also the best inversion table for bigger people, being rated as safe up to 600 lbs.
+The Health Mark Pro Max is also a great table for bigger people, being rated as safe up to 600 lbs.
 This inversion table does not allow for free movement, but rather has five pre-set inversion angle settings.
 This might scare some users away, but at BHG we didn’t find it to be a big deal.
 The Health Mark Pro Max inversion table is a great unit, but it’s also the most expensive table on our list.
 If you find it’s out of your price range, keep looking at the list below!
 There are plenty of inversion tables for sale below $300.

 #5 – The Ironman Gravity 4000 Inversion Table

 The Ironman inversion table offers comfort and safety for those looking to reduce lower back pain sitting or standing.
-This table, #5 on our “best inversion table” list, really stands out for its safety features and durability.
+This table, #5 on our list, really stands out for its safety features and durability.
 The Ironman inversion table has tough rubber floor stabilizers to ensure you don’t move while inverting, and a scratch-proof finish to keep it looking sharp.
 Also equipped with ergonomic ankle braces and protective vinyl back and side covers pad, the Ironman inversion table will stand the test of time!

 #6 – The Innova Inversion Table (ITX9800)